fresqueduclimat/polyglot/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
 3. Submit a pull request with a clear description of your changes.

-## Feedback and Support

-If you encounter any issues or have suggestions for improvement, please open an issue in the repository.
-We appreciate your feedback and will respond promptly.

 ## Adding a New Document